sadeq786/FriendFinder2018/README.md

 Friend Finder application is meant to simulate a simple dating app.
 The application is implemented using a Node.js and Express server on the back end and Bootstrap framework on the front end.

 ## Demo
 Friend Finder is deployed to Heroku.
-Please check it out here.
+Please check it out [here](https://sadeq-friendfinder-2018.herokuapp.com/)

 ## Installation
 To install the application follow the instructions below: